 Vaughan Rapatahana (1953 - ) is a prolific New Zealand poet who also writes prose fiction, educational material, academic articles, philosophy and language critiques.
 Born in Patea, Rapatahana is of Māori heritage, and has been published in both English and te Reo.
 He gained an MA (Hons) from the University of Auckland before studying Education.
 Rapatahana returned to the University of Auckland from 1991–1994 to write his PhD, titled Existential Literary Criticism and the Novels of Colin Wilson.

 Rapatahana experienced a varied career before becoming a writer, working as a secondary schoolteacher, housepainter, storeman, freezing worker, and special education advisor.
-Rapatahana was the editor of the Māori and Indigenous Review Journal until 2011.
+Rapatahana was poetry editor of the Māori and Indigenous Review Journal until 2011.
 He has lived abroad for a significant portion of his life, teaching in Nauru, Brunei Darussalam, PR China, and Hong Kong for extended periods.
 He currently resides in Morrinsville.
 He writes regular book reviews for Landfall and Scoop.

 Rapatahana has been described as a global poet.
 His first poetry collections were Down Among the Dead Men (1987) and Street Runes (1988), both published by Entropy Press, Auckland.

 As editor, Vaughan Rapatahana published the poetry anthology Under the Canopy (HSBC and British Council) in 1998.
 The collection comprises 27 poems that incorporate vistas of Brunei (sectioned ‘regional scenes’) with those of romance (‘episodes of life’).
-The anthology was the very first poetry anthology written in English by Brueians in Brunei Darussalam.
+The anthology was the very first poetry anthology written in English by Bruneians in Brunei Darussalam.

 In 2001, Rapatahana’s PhD thesis was published under the title Wilson as Mystic (Paupers Press, UK).
 Wilson as Mystic is the first of his academic texts on English writer Colin Wilson’s works.